 Trim the plants in the fall to remove lateral branches but do not cut the leader.
 Angel's Trumpets do not require pruning, but pruning will promote extra flowers as blooms develop on new growth.

-Watch for plant pests and treat accordingly.
+Watch for plant pests and treat them accordingly.

 - Back to genus Brugmansia